 HVAC System Failure

-A clogged air filter strains the furnace, leading to overheating and potential system failure.
+A clogged air filter strains the heating and cooling system, leading to overheating and potential system failure.
 Costly repairs and lack of heating in colder months can be dangerous, especially for vulnerable individuals.

 Health Risk